Maxicl14/Maths/README.md

-# A project to record my mathematical thoughts every few days or so
+# A project
-Max
+ to record my mathematical thoughts every few days or so Max S